moogacs/docs.buf.build/docs/reference/inputs.md

 ## Authentication

-Archives, Git repositories, and Image files can be read from remote locations.
+Archives, Git repositories, and Buf image files can be read from remote locations.
 For those remote locations that need authentication, a couple mechanisms exist.

 ### HTTPS

-Remote archives and Image files use [netrc files](https://ec.haxx.se/usingcurl/usingcurl-netrc) for authentication. `buf` looks for a netrc file at `$NETRC` first, defaulting to `~/.netrc`.
+Remote archives and Buf image files use [netrc files](https://ec.haxx.se/usingcurl/usingcurl-netrc) for authentication. `buf` looks for a netrc file at `$NETRC` first, defaulting to `~/.netrc`.

 Git repositories are cloned using the `git` command, so any credential helpers you have configured are automatically used.

-Basic authentication can be also specified for remote archives, Git repositories, and Image files over HTTPS with these environment variables:
+Basic authentication can be also specified for remote archives, Git repositories, and Buf image files over HTTPS with these environment variables:

 - `BUF_INPUT_HTTPS_USERNAME` is the username.
 For GitHub, this is your GitHub user.